Mpdreamz/ARM-Templates/README.md

     </td></tr>

   <tr><td>dataNodesAreMasterEligible</td><td>string</td>
-    <td>Either `Yes` or `No`, Make all data nodes master eligible, this can be useful for small Elasticsearch clusters.
-When `Yes` no dedicated master nodes will be provisioned
+    <td>Either <code>Yes</code> or <code>No</code> Make all data nodes master eligible, this can be useful for small Elasticsearch clusters.
+When <code>Yes</code> no dedicated master nodes will be provisioned
     </td></tr>

   <tr><td>vmSizeMasterNodes</td><td>string</td>
-    <td>Azure VM size of the master nodes see [this list for supported sizes](https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L69).
-By default the template deploys 3 dedicated master nodes, unless `dataNodesAreMasterEligible` is set to `Yes`
+    <td>Azure VM size of the master nodes see <a href="https://github.com/Mpdreamz/ARM-Templates/blob/master/src/mainTemplate.json#L69">this list for supported sizes</a>.
+By default the template deploys 3 dedicated master nodes, unless <code>dataNodesAreMasterEligible</code> is set to <code>Yes</code>
     </td></tr>

   <tr><td>vmClientNodeCount</td><td>int</td>